Employment in Germany

 An excellent, comprehensive brochure on finding employment in Germany is available for download (German language only).
 The brochure describes in detail all relevant topics, from orientation and planning, to job search, application, and interview:

 Brochure: Make it work!
-(PDF in German as download with limited accessibility for people with disabilities)
+(PDF in German, limited accessibility for people with disabilities)

 Working during your studies